 Defending Graduate Studen t

 Major Advisor

 Degree M.S.

-Date of defense ·
+Date of defense

-Student Learning Outcomes Score using HORT Graduate S LO Rubric
+Student Learning Outcomes Score using HORT Graduate SLO Rubric С

-1. Depth & breadth of o discipline related knowledge
+1. Depth & breadth of discipline related knowledge

 2. Critical thinking

 3. Problem solving

 4a.
-Communication skills s - oral
+Communication skills - oral

 4b.
-Communication skills s - written
+Communication skill s - written

-5. Expertise in research and analytical skills
+5. Expertise in research n and analytical skills

-Summary of Findings - Academic Year 2019-20:
+Summary of Findings - Academic Year 2021-22:

-This is the sixth year of using the assessment.
-There were 2 M.S. graduates in the 2020-21 academic year who completed their M.S. degrees with assessments completed by their committees.
+This is the eighth year of using the assessment.
+There were 4 M.S. graduates in the 2021-22 academic year who completed their M.S. degrees with assessments completed by their committees.
 Overall average student outcomes fell into the skill level 3-4 range for all of the assessed measures.
-The students assessed in the critical thinking area were in 2020-21 ranked between 2 and 3 which means that they are still developing full critical thinking skills.
-For all other measures, there were a few individual committee member scores that ranked a student having a skill level of 2 but there were no patterns or consistency among the students.
-The majority of the rankings fell within the 3 to 4 skill level.
-This means that they were able to understand and apply key concepts and principles, understand current and relevant literature, able to collect, summarize, and correctly analyze data, demonstrate competency of technical, statistical and/or computer skills relevant to the discipline for discipline related knowledge.
+The students assessed in the critical thinking area in 2021-22 ranked between 3 and 4 for all but one student who ranked between 2 and 3 which means that most have developed critical thinking skills.
+For all other measures, individual committee member scores ranked students having a skill level of 3 or 4 meaning that all students were proficient with many of the individual scores indicating mastery of the communication etc. This means that they were able to understand and apply key concepts and principles, understand current and relevant literature, able to collect, summarize, and correctly analyze data, demonstrate competency of technical, statistical and/or computer skills relevant to the discipline for discipline related knowledge.
 In the area of critical thinking skills, students were able to clearly state the problem and make interpretations supported by evidence from literature and research, and make logical conclusions.
 For problem solving skills, students were able to construct a problem statement with adequate detail and evidence of most relevant contextual factors.
 They were able to identify multiple approaches for problem solving, comprehend the problem, be sensitive to ethical, logical, historical, and cultural considerations and their evaluation of solutions was adequate, while examining the feasibility of a solution, weighing impacts of the solution, and considering some of the needs for further work.
 Students' oral communication skills exhibited clear and consistent organization.
 Students were thoughtful and effective in their presentation, delivering the information at an appropriate level providing supporting reference information and/or analysis that generally supported the presentation, establishing the presenter's credibility.
 Written communication skills demonstrated adequate consideration of context, audience, and purpose and a clear focus.
 Information was appropriate, relevant, with compelling content to explore ideas.
 Students work added to the database of scientific knowledge by confirming or clarifying previous results.
-Students were proficient in skills to achieve project completion.
+Students were proficient or had mastered skills to achieve project completion.